-9a It is important that Return to Work meetings are conducted fairly and consistently following the basic framework outlined in appendix 7 should create consistency of approach across the Council.

-9b The line manager is required to immediately record the employee's return to work on Business World.
-More information can be found on the intranet under 'Your Job' - Business World - HR.
+- 9a It is important that Return to Work meetings are conducted fairly and consistently following the basic framework outlined in Appendix 5 should create consistency of approach across the Council. - 9b The line manager is required to immediately record the employee's return to work on Business World.
+More information can be found on the intranet under Your Job' - Business World - HR.. - 9c Line Managers are responsible for ensuring that individual absences for each employee are recorded on Business World and monitored on an ongoing basis.
+By doing this, any absence problems will be detected at an early stage.

-- 9c Line Managers are responsible for ensuring that individual absences for each employee are recorded and monitored on an ongoing basis.
-By doing this, any absence problems will be detected at an early stage. - All sickness absence must be recorded on BusinessWorld.
+- 9d All sickness absence must be recorded on BusinessWorld.
 "Trigger Points" (see paragraph 4.7) have been set up within BusinessWorld which highlight frequent short term absences, long term absences, and any absence related to stress or anxiety.
-Managers will receive an alert through BusinessWorld if one of their employees reaches a Trigger Point.
-These are also sent to HR to facilitate the management of absence. - Managers have access to all their employees' absence records through BusinessWorld.
+Managers will receive an alert through BusinessWorld if one of their employees reaches a Trigger Point. - 9e Managers have access to all their employees' absence records through BusinessWorld.
 In order for the line manager to effectively manage attendance, it will be necessary to monitor these regularly.
-It is recommended that the model form, provided in Appendix 6, is used as well as monitoring BusinessWorld.
+It is recommended that the model form, (EMPLOYEE ATTENDANCE RECORD AND CONTACT SHEET.docx (sharepoint.com)), is used as well as monitoring BusinessWorld.
 This should be retained in a confidential folder.
 This will enable levels and patterns of absence to be identified that may give cause for concern.
 All working days/part days' absence should be included when recording absences on the record form.